 If you are having trouble, look for something that might work as an obstacle for wireless connectivity.
 Also, check whether the OBD dongle is compatible with your vehicle.
 The homework should be done before you purchase an adapter from the market.
 OBD Fusion diagnostic app for iPhone and iPad can be downloaded directly from App Store.

 #3: DashCommand – OBD gauge Dashboards, Scan Tool & Diagnostics

-With little more customization the user would even be able to use the DashCommand app to act as a heads up display.
-Basically, heads up display is a mirrored projector placed underneath the windshield to project the information on the windshield and the driver would be able to take a quick peek on the glass.
+With little more customization, the user would even be able to use the DashCommand app to act as a heads-up display.
+Basically, heads-up display is a mirrored projector placed underneath the windshield to project the information on the windshield and the driver would be able to take a quick peek on the glass.
 A smartphone uses the same principle, all the user needs to do is to place the smartphone underneath the windshield and DashCommand will mirror the information on to the windshield.
-That’s a very inexpensive yet effective way of having heads up display in a car.
+That’s a very inexpensive yet effective way of having a heads-up display in a car.
 You can download DashCommand OBD card diagnostic app for iPhone or iPad from App Store.

 Conclusion: OBD is an excellent method of tweaking a vehicle and reading its statistics, the only thing you would require is an OBD adapter and suitable OBD diagnostic apps for iPhone or iPad.
 Ask your nearest car dealership for more information on OBD.